Building Slack workflows is the secret to overcoming the inefficiencies that emerge as organizations get larger.

 - No dashboard of work waiting on you.
 If every request is a notification in a channel or DM, that means you have to be really careful not to miss one.
 There's no central place to see all the processes waiting on your input, so you'll have to check lots of channels to see if anyone is waiting on you (or to see progress on your own requests).

 - Can only have one button in your message.
-Workflow builder has a cool feature to include a button underneath your message (i.e. an "I approve" button for an approval flow).
-But, lots of real-world processes need more options, like "Deny" or "Request Changes."
+Workflow builder has a cool feature to include a button underneath your message (i.e. a "Task completed" button).
+But, lots of real-world processes need a whole checklist of tasks, or approve/deny buttons.

 Take Slack workflows to the next level with Wrangle

-You can learn more about Wrangle's workflow tool for Slack and request access now.
+You can learn more about Wrangle's ticketing tool for Slack and try it out.